aws-samples/hpc-cost-simulator/docs/JobAnalyzer.md

 ## Outputs

-By default, HCS places all output files in the `output/` folder (this can be changed usign the `--output-dir` parameter to `JobAnalyzer.py`).
+By default, HCS places all output files in the `output/` folder (this can be changed using the `--output-dir` parameter to `JobAnalyzer.py`).
 **Note:** The output folder will get overwritten without prompting you for approval.

 ## Full Syntax